deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “...You still love me, right?”

 Xiù squeezed her tighter.
-“Of *course* I do!”
+“Of *course* I do, dummy!”

 “Just… the way you looked at me… and…”